 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three confidentiality boundaries to consider when treating self-harming clients.
+-Name three confidentiality boundaries to consider when treating self-harming clients.

 -Explain the psychologist’s role in end-of-life decisions.

--Explain four of the nine arguments for continuous observation.
+-Name the nine arguments for continuous observation.

 -Explain undue influence.